daniel-wrench/sf_gap_analysis/README.md

-# Gaps on structure functions
+# Analysing effect of gaps on structure functions

 This set of codes performs an analysis of the effect of data gaps on the structure function as calculated from time series of the solar wind.
-It uses an HPC for running the full analysis; however, instructions for running a smaller version locally are also provided below.
+It uses an HPC for running the full analysis, however, instructions for running it locally on a subset of the data are also provided below.

-Further information about the data and methods described below are given in the accompanying manuscript, which will be linked here upon publication.
+Further information about the data and methods described below are given in the [accompanying manuscript](https://arxiv.org/abs/2412.10053).

+Please feel free to download the dataset and perform your own analysis or adapt it for your needs.
+For any comments or questions, either use the GitHub functionality or email daniel.wrench@vuw.ac.nz

-## Data
+## Data description

+Data is downloaded from NASA's Space Physics Data Facility, as described in the instructions below.
+The 3 datasets are as follows:

+### TRAINING
-TRAINING: PSP magnetic field data.
+PSP magnetic field data (magnetometer instrument), 2019-2023 (4 years) = 10,731 standardised intervals.

-TESTING: Wind
-- 111 raw files (1 day each) = 3.5 months obtained from 2016-03-01 to 2016-12-17
-- Returns 660 standardised intervals (some days have more than one), gapped 25 times each to give **16,500** testing intervals.

-## How to run this code
+### TESTING
+Wind magnetic field data (magnetometer instrument), 2016-03-01 to 2016-12-17 (3.5 months) = 165 standardised intervals.

+### APPLICATION
+Voyager 1 magnetic field data (magnetometer instrument).
+Two intervals:
+- 118au
+- 154au

+## Setting up environment

 (It should be relatively easy to adjust to use CDF files from other spacecraft as well, mainly via editing the `src/params.py` parameter file.)